Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Always use a qualified technician.

-21. In the event that the gas hose (gas heater hose) or electrical connection should become damaged or the heater malfunctions in any way, do not operate until it is fixed by a qualified service person.
+21. In the event that the gas bayonet hose (gas heater hose) or electrical connection should become damaged or the heater malfunctions in any way, do not operate until it is fixed by a qualified service person.

 22. If you have a flued gas heater: